 Kirby Corporation Appoints Susan W. Dio to Board of Directors

-/EIN News/ -- HOUSTON, Jan.
-24, 2023 (GLOBE NEWSWIRE) -- Kirby Corporation (NYSE: KEX) ("Kirby" or “the Company”) today announced the appointment of Susan W. Dio to the Company’s Board, effective January 24, 2023.
+HOUSTON, Jan.
+24, 2023 (GLOBE NEWSWIRE) -- Kirby Corporation KEX ("Kirby" or "the Company") today announced the appointment of Susan W. Dio to the Company's Board, effective January 24, 2023.
 Following the appointment of Ms. Dio, the Kirby Board of Directors will expand to ten directors, nine of whom are independent.

 Ms. Dio is a proven executive with more than 25 years of experience in international refining, petrochemicals and oil and gas.
 She most recently served as Chairman and President of BP America, providing oversight for BP's businesses in the United States.
 She previously served as Chief Executive Officer of BP Shipping, where she reset the organization's strategy and operations while modernizing the company's fleet.
 She also served as BP's Head of Audit for Refining and Marketing where she focused on integrating safety and operational risk in the organization.